wamp-proto/wamp-proto/rfc/text/advanced/ap_authentication_scram.md

 Username and password strings SHALL be normalized according to the _SASLprep_ profile described in [RFC4013](https://tools.ietf.org/html/rfc4013), using the _stringprep_ algorithm described in [RFC3454](https://tools.ietf.org/html/rfc3454).

-While SASLprep preserves the case of usernames, the server MAY choose to perform case insensitve comparisons when searching for a username in the authentication database.
+While SASLprep preserves the case of usernames, the server MAY choose to perform case insensitive comparisons when searching for a username in the authentication database.

 ##### Channel Binding